HOME

 It was discovered hidden in the walls of Lismore Castle, Co.
 Waterford in 1814.

-Approximately in the year 250 ADE, midway through his reign as High King of Ireland, Cormac Mac Airt led his army into Munster to collect extra taxes and tributes.
-Fiacha Moilleathan, King of Munster, and the Munstermen resist Cormac's claims and defeat Cormac and his Northern army at Knocklong.
+Approximately in the year 250 ADE, midway through his reign as High King of Ireland, Cormac Mac Airt leads his army into Munster to collect extra taxes and tributes.

-Cormac was warned by his Druids that his claims were unjust and that his army would be slaughtered.
-He ignored all advice.
+Cormac is warned by his Druids that his claims are unjust and that his army will be slaughtered.
+He ignores all advice.

 The Siege of Knocklong describes the journey of Cormac and his army southwards.
 They travel 5 days and 5 nights, arriving on the Hill of Knocklong on the sixth morning of travel.
 They lose a week enroute due to Druid mischief.